 Many of our classes employ project-based learning to help students understand the multifaceted relationships among academic subjects, technical and life skills, and the greater world.
 Project-based learning integrates multiple subject areas into a topic of study.
 A single project has an overarching theme, but students approach it from a multi-disciplinary perspective.
 By focusing on the project as a whole, students learn competency skills such as reading, writing and arithmetic where the emphasis is placed on these skills as tools, not as ends to the process.
 As they work through the project, students also acquire and exercise problem-solving and critical-thinking skills.
 The project-based learning process engages and motivates students to accomplish multi-level achievements.
 They increase core competencies and improve practical skills, as well as complete a tangible project.
 Project-based learning promotes self-motivation and competence through the interests of students, enhancing their propensity to become lifelong learners.
 These approaches also encourage many modalities of expression.

-At STARS Academy, our K–8 private school curriculum is set for individual student success, both academically and socially.
+At STARS Academy, our K–High School curriculum is set for individual student success, both academically and socially.
 Our educators and teachers understand students individually and work as a team to address each child’s academic and social needs for them to achieve greatness.
 We work very closely and build a foundation with our students and parents to help students succeed.
 Below you will learn about our academics, the way we teach, and our curriculum.